Trusted by 100,000+ organizations globally

 At present, the development of loss prevention technologies represents a primary focus for many retailers, with 92% claiming this to be a chief driver of store tech investment decisions.

-While the primary reason for developing loss prevention strategies may be to improve profitability by reducing losses, there are several additional benefits associated with this pursuit.
+While the primary reason for developing loss prevention strategies and retail loss prevention techniques may be to improve profitability by reducing losses, there are several additional benefits associated with this pursuit.
 For example, by hiring loss prevention teams to improve store security, businesses can effectively reduce the risks associated with in-store violence and aggression.

 Additional examples of real-world loss prevention in retail stores and other business benefits include:

-• Improved inventory accuracy - Comprehensive loss prevention policies help teams improve the operation of inventory management systems.
+Improved inventory accuracy: Comprehensive loss prevention policies and retail loss prevention procedures help teams improve the operation of inventory management systems.
 By implementing policies to continually monitor and analyze stock levels, inventory accuracy can be assured.

-• Addressing accidents and errors - Administrative, accounting and supplier errors are not uncommon in retail and customer service environments.
-Enacting repeatable procedures to monitor incoming and stored inventory can help management teams to identify easily-missed errors and adjust systems to prevent repeat occurrences.
+Addressing accidents and errors: Administrative, accounting and supplier errors are not uncommon in retail and customer service environments.
+Enacting repeatable procedures to monitor incoming and stored inventory can help management teams to identify easily-missed errors and adjust systems to prevent repeat occurrences and improve loss prevention management.

-• Combating internal theft incidents - Research suggests cases of employee theft cost US businesses as much as $50 billion a year.
-Creating ongoing loss prevention strategies helps leaders to identify suspicious activities almost as soon as they occur, ensuring incidents are dealt with swiftly and risk factors are appropriately addressed.
+Combating internal theft incidents: Research suggests cases of employee theft cost U.S. businesses as much as $50 billion a year.
+Creating ongoing loss prevention strategies helps leaders boost inventory loss prevention, identify suspicious activities almost as soon as they occur and ensure incidents are dealt with swiftly.

 For organizations to develop effective loss prevention plans and policies, stakeholders must first understand the primary causes of inventory loss within their businesses.
-To do this, risk assessments must be performed to locate areas in which inventory discrepancies commonly occur.
-To aid in this process, below are a few common causes of profit loss worth exploring:
+To do this, risk assessments must be performed to locate areas in which inventory discrepancies commonly occur and regularly update loss prevention policies.
+To aid in this process, below are a few common causes of profit loss:

-• Administrative errors - This covers any instance in which staff makes mistakes that lead to financial loss examples include workers incorrectly pricing items and teams mistakenly overpaying suppliers.
-The implementation of actionable policies and best practices governing these processes can help leaders mitigate administrative errors.
+Administrative errors: This covers any instance in which staff makes mistakes that lead to financial loss examples include workers incorrectly pricing items and teams mistakenly overpaying suppliers.
+The implementation of actionable policies and effective loss prevention tactics governing these processes can help leaders mitigate administrative errors.

-• Internal theft - Internal theft covers all intentional acts of fraud, theft, waste or even vandalism committed by employees and/or contractors affiliated with commercial businesses.
-Loss prevention security teams can mitigate these issues by implementing zero trust policies whereby access to sensitive assets is limited to a select group of staff.
+Internal theft: Internal theft covers all intentional acts of fraud, theft, waste or even vandalism committed by employees and/or contractors affiliated with commercial businesses.
+Loss prevention security teams can mitigate these issues by implementing zero trust policies and a loss prevention action plan whereby access to sensitive assets is limited to a select group of staff.

-• External theft - This describes any situation where an individual not affiliated with a business intentionally steals or damages assets leading to financial losses.
+External theft: This describes any situation where an individual not affiliated with a business intentionally steals or damages assets leading to financial losses.
 Security and loss prevention teams typically use technologies like access control, CCTV and alarm systems to identify, address and deter this variety of inventory and profit loss.
+During peak periods, such as the holiday season, external theft risks can escalate, making it essential to have comprehensive security measures in place.

-• Supplier fraud - Sophisticated criminals may attempt to impersonate known vendors using fraudulent invoices, documents and emails to extract cash from businesses.
-To effectively identify and deter such offenses, security and loss prevention teams must explore the implementation of cyber security technologies and related best practices.
+Supplier fraud: Sophisticated criminals may attempt to impersonate known vendors using fraudulent invoices, documents and emails to extract cash from businesses.
+To enhance business loss prevention and effectively identify and deter such offenses, security and loss prevention teams must explore the implementation of cyber security technologies and related best practices.

 When performing risk assessments to support the development of loss prevention strategies, business owners must carefully consider the above risk factors.
 Using the findings of these assessments, teams can deploy appropriate loss prevention policies and technologies.